-We provide custodial services nightly during the week to maintain the cleanliness of the classrooms and staff areas.
+Custodial services are provided nightly during the week to maintain the cleanliness of the classrooms and staff areas.

 Any exterior maintenance and repairs such as plumbing or electrical, roof replacement, driveway, parking lots, sidewalks, mechanical, major utility systems, and HVAC systems are the responsibility of the landlord, ownership, or property management of the lease properties.